 In 1935 Tanning moved to New York, where until the early 1940s, she worked as a freelance illustrator, creating advertisement designs for department stores.
 In December 1936 she visited the exhibition Fantastic Art, Dada, Surrealism at the Museum of Modern Art in New York.
 She saw works by René Magritte, Max Ernst, Meret Oppenheim and Marcel Duchamp and many others.
 The paintings had a profound effect on her.
 ‘Here is the infinitely faceted world I must have been waiting for.’
 She recalled later.

 The irrational is ever present in Tanning’s work and this painting is disturbing because like any dreamscape it is at once strange and yet familiar.
-Dorothea Tanning’s work often combines a sinister sexuality with a fairy-tale childlike sensibility which is reminiscent of childhood fantasies and nightmares.
+Dorothea Tanning’s work often combines a sinister sexuality with a fairy-tale childlike sensibility.
+It is reminiscent of childhood fantasies and nightmares.

 Marriage to Max Ernst